Key takeaways

 How to get FreeStyle Libre 3 without insurance

 CGMs may be a convenient and safe option for those with diabetes to monitor their blood glucose levels.
-CGMs eliminate the need for multiple finger pricks and provide real-time, continuous blood glucose data.
-They also send notifications or alarms for low or high-glucose events that may even require medical attention.
-CGMs, including the FreeStyle Libre 3 Plus sensor, can cost more than traditional blood glucose monitors.
-Fortunately, there are ways you can lower the price of FreeStyle Libre 3 Plus sensors if you don’t have insurance.
+They eliminate the need for multiple finger pricks and provide real-time, continuous blood glucose data.
+They also send notifications or alarms for low or high-glucose events that may require immediate medical attention.
+CGMs, including the FreeStyle Libre 3, can cost more than traditional blood glucose monitors.
+Fortunately, there are ways you can lower the FreeStyle Libre cost without insurance.
 Here are three ways to save money on FreeStyle Libre 3 Plus sensors:

 1. Use a SingleCare prescription discount card